• Skip to main content

 Notes

-• For best results I recommend using a large non-stick pan for cooking the pancakes.
-It is important to fry the pancakes over a low heat so they cook through and don’t brown too quickly.
-Do NOT overcrowd the pan.
+• Frying: It is important to fry these pancakes over a low heat so they cook through and don’t brown too quickly.
+Use either cooking spray or a little oil for frying.
+Do not overcrowd the pan.

 • Best served immediately.